 Explore the upgraded Titan Striker skill tree in Destiny 2.

-The Striker skill tree has also seen a number of changes.
+There have been multiple changes to this returning Arc subclass.
 For starters, the Fist of Havoc Super no longer offers one ground slam.
 Instead, when you trigger it, it only charges up your fists.
-You can then press R2/RT to slam the ground and shoulder charge as many times as your Super bar allows it.
+You can then press weapon fire (R2 or equivalent) to slam the ground and shoulder charge as many times as your Super bar allows it.

-Every class also has what’s called Abilities, which persist across the different subclasses.
-In the case of the Titan, his abilities all revolve around dropping protective barriers with varying bonuses.
+Every class also has what’s called class abilities, which persist across the different subclasses.
+In the case of the Titan, class abilities all revolve around dropping protective barriers with varying bonuses.

 - Super: Fist of Havoc